bylwong/test-automation-with-python/README.md

 # An exploratory series on test automation for web applications (source code)

-This is supplementary source code for an article at [dev.to](https://wwww.dev.to/)
+This is the accompanying source code to my dev.to article [An exploratory series on test automation for web applications](https://dev.to/bylwong)

 ![robots](robots.png)